Our New Jersey Student Loan Debt Lawyer Explains FAFSA Income Information

-Are you filling out the FAFSA to get financial aid for college?
-Are you trying to figure out what income information to provide for your parents where they are divorced and you are living with one of them?
+Are you filling out the FAFSA application to get financial aid for college?
+Are you trying to figure out what income information to provide for your parents when they are divorced and you are living with one of them?
+That can get confusing, but as a New Jersey student loan debt lawyer, I can explain what to do.
+You only include the income of your “custodial parent,” which includes any alimony and/or child support paid by the noncustodial parent.

-Who Is the Custodial Parent?
+Determining Who Is the Custodial Parent

 What About the Non-Custodial Parent?

-Private colleges consider the non-custodial parent as a potential source of support, and require a supplemental financial aid form from the non-custodial parent.
+Private colleges consider the non-custodial parent as a potential source of support and require a supplemental financial aid form from the non-custodial parent.
 Naturally, this only affects the awarding of the school's own aid, not federal and state aid, but you should have that information handy in case you need it.

 If you are looking for more information about federal financial aid for college, then download my free book, Applying for Federal Financial Aid: The Definitive Guide for Students and Parents.